Skip to content

 No image from computer with Linux + Awesome WM

 Sometimes Awesome WM on Linux can't recognize a video output change on a cable.
 That is, if the cable was first inserted into the monitor, and then you reconnected it to PiKVM - it may happen that you will not see the image.
-It seems that the problem is Awesome WM, since for example with KDE, it is not reproducable.
+It seems that the problem is Awesome WM, since for example with KDE, it is not reproducible.
 If you turn on your workstation with PiKVM already connected, everything will work fine.

 Windows shows limited Available Resolutions